mcarthey-wctc/StringInterpolationTemplate/README.md

 This template provides the basic structure including methods and tests to complete and submit the StringInterpolation assignment.
 Follow the instructions below to complete the assignment.

 ## Assignment Instructions
+* Place your code into the StringInterpolationService.cs methods.
+   - Follow the included Number01() method as an example
+* Be sure your method returns your answer
+   - Note all methods return strings
+* Use the _date private variable for today's date ***(rather than DateTime.Now)***
+   - Note this is for the test runner

+## Requirements
 ### From today's date
 1. January 22, 2019 (right aligned in a 40 character field)
 2. 2019.01.22